ptuomola/exercise-tracker/README.md

 - [x] Name of activity (e.g. gym / swim / tennis) chosen from predefined list of activities
 - [x] Time and date of exercise
 - [x] Total duration of exercise session
-- Optional location of the exercise (link to position on map)
 - [x] Optional description / narrative of the activity entered by the user
 - [x] Optional link to the exercise in another tracking solution (e.g. Strava)
 - [x] Optional list of subactivities performed and quantity for each.
 This can be used to track the types of gym exercises performed, or types of swim stroke used, or number of games played.